DIY: Mini Kit Kittredge's Bed

 DIY: Mini Addy Walker's Bed and Quilt

-DIY: Mini Josefina Montoya's Bed
+DIY: How to Make Mini Julie's Bed